awesomephant/united-generations-website/news/the-united-generations-presented-at-conscious-london-2020.md

 ![Ecosystem screensaver on colorful gradients](/assets/uploads/ecosystems.jpg "Conscious London - Ecosystems, third session of three day festival")

-Ecosystems, the third day of the Festival, included The United Generations among other brilliant speakers such as Mark Thomann (Director of wHY Landscape) and Jen Masengarb (Senior project manager at the Danish Architecture Centre).
-As Ecosystems talks about the relationships and synergy between micro and macro realities that affect positively people' life, so The United Generations is the ultimate representation of how different systems can synchronize to create the arcadian world of tomorrow.
+The third session of the Festival, Ecosystems, hosted The United Generations project, among other brilliant talks by international speakers including Mark Thomann (Director of wHY Landscape) and Jen Masengarb (Senior project manager at the Danish Architecture Centre).
+As Ecosystems talks about the relationships and synergy between micro and macro realities that positively affect people's lives, The United Generations represents how different systems can synchronize to create the arcadian world of tomorrow.

 ![Screenshot of online talk representing Adalberto talking about the influence of the Power of Ten by the Eams](/assets/uploads/consicous_talk.jpeg "Conscious London - Adalberto presenting the United Generations ")